 They call the fracture of the bone at the end of your finger a distal phalanx fracture.
 I’m not sure that helps you in any way.
 It’s just to show you again how doctors come up with technical names for everything!

 For mild subungual hematoma pain, a good rule of thumb is to look at how much of your fingernail has blood under it.
 The blood could be red, maroon, or a bluish-black pigment.
-If the blood covers ¼ or less of the nail bed, you can just take care of the injury at home.
+If the blood covers ¼ or less of the nail bed, you can just apply a Subungual Hematoma home remedy.
 For nail beds that are over half-full of blood, you may want to seek medical attention regardless of the pain level.

 Taking care of the problem at home boils mostly down to taking care of the pain.
 You probably won’t be able to remove the blood at home until the fingernail grows out.